-There is a lot of discussion about ergonomics these days.
+There is a lot of discussion about office ergonomics these days.
 As sedentary jobs become more and more common, an increasing volume of research is being done about the effect these types of occupations can have on people’s bodies.

 Still, the concept of ergonomics is relatively new, and many people don’t understand how it relates to their office environment.
-Even more importantly, how they don’t know how office ergonomics can affect the areas of life outside work.
+Even more importantly, how they don’t know how office ergonomics can affect the areas of life outside of work.

 So, what is ergonomics and why is it important to your business?